arthur-schieszer/cyberpatriot_linux_script/README.md

 -----

-This is Arthur Schieszer's cybersecurity script for debian and ubuntu.
+This is TheDeadCell's cybersecurity script for debian and ubuntu.

-This script is soley for the use of the members of Cyberpatriot team 15-1432
+This script is soley for the use of TheDeadCell and their teammates.

 To run the script, simply download the script.sh file and run it as root.
 (Bash is a dependency before running this script)